hmchen47/DataScience/Notes/p03-BayesianBasics.md

 + Bayesian inference method
   + providing a logical framework to utilize all available sources of information in making a decision when analyzing data
-  + prior knowledge: experience, expert pinion, or from data collected in previous studies based on similar protocol
+  + prior knowledge: experience, expert pinion, or collected data in previous studies w/ similar protocol

 + Subjectivity
   + Bayesian statistical methods criticized as being subjective
-  + almost any scientific knowledge and theories at best are subjective in nature
+  + almost any scientific knowledge and theories at best: subjective in nature
-  + S. Press and M. Tanur, Subjectivity of Scientist and the Bayesian Approach, 2001
+  + S. Press and M. Tanur, [Subjectivity of Scientist and the Bayesian Approach](http://booksdl.org/get.php?md5=c94435049cbb7a46c6344e4e6e33739a&key=C3C2V5CV3735F9RE&mirr=1), 2001
     + Subjectivity occurs, and should occurs, in the works of scientists
     + Total objectivity in science is a myth.
 Good science inevitably involves a mixture of subjective and objective parts.
   + Bayesian inferential framework: a logical foundation in data analysis to accommodate
     + objective (by modeling observed data)
     + subjective (by using prior distribution for parameter)
   + classical (frequentist) statistical methods
-    + not as objective as often as claimed in practice
+    + not objective as often as claimed in practice
     + e.g., $p$-value < 0.05 $\implies$ reject $H_0$, why 0.05?
   + non-parametric methods
     + not completely objective